fabe/gatsby-plugin-drive/README.md

 Downloads and caches a Google Drive folder that you can then query with `gatsby-source-filesystem`.
 Optionally exports Google Docs to a usable format.

-> This is still a work in progress.

 ## Installation

 ```bash